bkmo/simple-sdboot-snapshots/README.md

 **Prerequisites for bootable snapshots:**

-- Snapper must be enabled with a root config (`snapper.enabled: true` and `snapper.root` defined)
+- Snapper must be enabled with a root config.
+- EFI/ESP mounted to /efi with sd-boot installed to /efi.
-- Boot cmdline must be read-write (`boot.cmdline.rw: true`)
+- Boot cmdline must be read-write.
-- Ukify package must be installed, if secureboot is enabled sbctl must be installed to sign the uki's
+- Ukify package must be installed.
+If secureboot is enabled, sbctl must be installed to sign the uki's